mre/endler.dev/content/2019/tinysearch/index.md

 Roughly speaking, a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient way to check if an element is in a set.

-The trick is that it doesn't store the elements themselves, it just knows with some confidence that they were stored before.
+The trick is that it doesn't store the elements themselves; it just knows with some confidence that they were stored before.
 In our case, it can say with a certain _error rate_ that a word is in an article.

-{{ figure(src="./bloomfilter.svg", caption="A bloom filter stores a
+{{ figure(src="./bloomfilter.svg", caption="A Bloom filter stores a
 'fingerprint' (a number of hash values) of all inputs values instead of the raw input.
-The result is a low-memory-footprint datastructure.
+The result is a low-memory-footprint data structure.
 This is an example of 'hello' as an input.") }}

-Here's the Python code from the original article that generates the bloom filters for each post (courtesy of [Stavros Korokithakis](https://www.stavros.io)):
+Here's the Python code from the original article that generates the Bloom filters for each post (courtesy of [Stavros Korokithakis](https://www.stavros.io)):